tiagofreire-pt/rpi_uputronics_stratum1_chrony/steps/advanced_system_tuning.md

 >
 > sudo reboot

-## Reduing ethernet coalescence on RX and TX
+## Reducing ethernet coalescence on RX and TX

 Every ethernet adaptor uses the coalescence method to gather packets and sent them on a bulk, for better thoughput efficiecy.